 You may be thinking that Opportunity Zone program sounds promising and that Opportunity Funds could offer new tax advantages — but, how does Fundrise fit into this equation?
 Experienced real estate managers may be considering harvesting gains from asset sales by creating their own qualified Opportunity Funds.
-For those with the knowledge, available resources and ability to execute their strategy quickly, Opportunity Funds could offer a profitable strategy.
-But, due to the steep requirements, this strategy is only feasible for some.
-Fundrise is positioned to help investors — including some experienced real estate operators — reap the maximum potential investment benefits of the Opportunity Zone program.
+For those with the knowledge and available resources and ability to execute their strategy quickly, Opportunity Funds could offer a profitable strategy.
+But, due to these steep requirements, this strategy is only feasible for some.

 Except for the largest institutional developers, most real estate operators are missing the ability to build a truly diversified portfolio of Opportunity Zone real estate investments.
 While investing directly in a single asset or a handful of assets can offer high return potential, that strategy is accompanied with high risk.
-This is why we believe diversification across asset types and by geographic location within Opportunity Zones real estate investments is crucial.
+This is why we believe that diversification across asset types and by geographic location is crucial for Opportunity Zones real estate investments.

 The Fundrise Opportunity Fund intends to invest in a variety of asset types, including residential, mixed-use, and office properties.
 We believe this type of portfolio diversification is key, because it intrinsically mitigates the risk factors associated with any particular building type.
 How?
-If demand for single-family homes diminishes due to rising interest rates, an investor with a diversified portfolio of Opportunity Fund real estate investments offering exposure to a variety of asset types may perform better than one that is focused solely single family homes.
+If demand for single-family homes diminishes due to rising interest rates, an investor with a diversified portfolio of Opportunity Fund real estate investments may fare better than an investor with a portfolio that is focused solely single family homes.

 Fundrise’s Opportunity Fund intends to acquire dozens of assets in emerging areas throughout the country with high-growth potential.
 To maximize growth potential in these areas, we intend to pursue a variety of opportunistic, value-add real estate investment strategies.
 We believe that this strategy will enable Opportunity Fund investors to mitigate risk through diversification, while leveraging the enormous tax incentives of the Opportunity Zone program.